box/box-typescript-sdk-gen/docs/userCollaborations.md

 ### Arguments

 - collaborationId `string`
-  - The ID of the collaboration
+  - The ID of the collaboration Example: "1234"
-  - Used as `collaboration_id` in path `path` of the API call
 - requestBody `UpdateCollaborationByIdRequestBodyArg`
-  - Used as requestBody for the API call
+  - Request body of updateCollaborationById method
 - headers `UpdateCollaborationByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of updateCollaborationById method

 ### Returns

 This function returns a value of type `Collaboration`.

-Returns an updated collaboration object unless the owner has changed.If the role is changed to &#x60;owner&#x60;, the collaboration is deleted and a new collaboration is created.
-The previous &#x60;owner&#x60; of the old collaboration will be a &#x60;co-owner&#x60; on the new collaboration.
+Returns an updated collaboration object unless the owner has changed.If the role is changed to `owner`, the collaboration is deleted and a new collaboration is created.
+The previous `owner` of the old collaboration will be a `co-owner` on the new collaboration.

 ## Remove collaboration